BDO vs BPI vs Metrobank vs Landbank vs PNB in the Philippines

 - Its subsidiary BPI Family Bank offers a low-interest Mastercard BPI Family Credit Card.
 Monthly finance charge is 2%, computed from posting date.
 Annual fee is 1,000 pesos, free for the first year.

-- Update: The BPI Classic Card, which offered a lower monthly interest rate and lower-cost installment and loan features, has been discontinued by BPI.
-BPI offered other cards to Classic cardholders to which BPI transferred Classic transactions and retained whatever rates were given during Classic transactions.
+*Notes: The BPI Classic Card, which offered a lower monthly interest rate and lower-cost installment and loan features, has been discontinued by BPI.
+BPI offered other types of credit cards to Classic cardholders to which existing BPI transferred Classic payables and retained whatever rates were given during Classic transactions until such transactions were fully paid.

 How BPI Gives Back to the Community